brenfrrs/brendanferris/content/blog/_index.md

 +++
-title = "Blog"
+title = "First Blog Title"
-description = "My blog posts about technology and development"
+description = "Placeholder for description."
 +++

-# Blog
+# This is the blog.

 Welcome to my blog!
-Here I write about technology, development, and other topics that interest me.

 ## Recent Posts